 Some researchers also take a look into this topic from many other perspectives but still it has gap with this study.
 Xie in 2005 has done in researching about similar topic about diaspora space.
-The study talks about the deterritorialization in the era globalization calls the traditional notion "community" into question.
+The study talks about the deterritorialization in the era of globalization calls the traditional notion of "community" into question.
 Being placed in the other side of world such western, the new Chinese Diaspora are gathering in the virtual communities to get news, to take opinion on issues, and to negotiate their native identities in an alien culture.
 Meanwhile Sinead Wall (2015) in his study uses a framework of Avtar Brah's notion of diaspora space, it analyses the companionship of narratives that Bulfin produces for The Southern Cross and how his migration experience and identity is translated from one geographical location into another in addition to become part of the material culture which underpins this experience.
-Contrary to Grixti (2006) in the study of Linguistic and also cultural identity about Maltese youth in some parts in Australia; examines how cultural identity can be reclarified in linguistic of complex and performance relation to transcultural experiences in the anthology book by Alice Pung.
+Contrary to Grixti (2006) in the study of Linguistic and also cultural identity about Maltese youth in some parts in Australia; examines how cultural identity can be reclarified in linguistic and performance of complex relation transcultural experiences

+The point of the study is to discuss about how diaspora space exists and shapes the cultural identity in the anthology book by Alice Pung.
 Related to the topics, diaspora space can be researched in this study by using the anthology book of Alice Pung entitled Growing Up Asian in Australia.
 In this book there are lot of stories that contain different cultural background from several countries and cultures such as India, Chinese, Vietnamese, etc. The book tells lot of stories from diasporical (Asian-Australian) people who live there since their childhood and how they are treated as minority there.
 Being minority in a big country like Australia is really a concern because it can affect on how they will have their life style in the future.
 By reading this book people will know how they live there (in description) with their minority label and they can imagine how to live in another country (overseas) with lots of different culture exist there.
 That is gaining a new perspective about living abroad and it can be said as a new thing to be experienced.